robyftp/Tree/README.md

-## Why is it a bad idea to iron your four-leaf clover?
-Cause you shouldn't press your luck.
+## How many optometrists does it take to change a light bulb?
+1 or 2?
+1... or 2?